You want smart political talk without the meltdowns?

 Here's why Kamala Harris can't lose.

-This is a guy that was part of ad administration that understood triangulation and understood the era of big governments over and the under welfare as we know it, so take that for what it's worth.
+This is a guy that was part of an administration that understood triangulation and understood the era of big governments over and the end of welfare as we know it.

 Do you know what's going to happen?

-Do you know how this in?
+Do you know how this ends?

-Do you know these collaborators with the country is going to feel toward collaborators with this regime?
+Do you know what these collaborators with the country is going to feel toward collaborators with this regime?

 Maybe you need to go in history and see what happened in August of 1944 after Paris was liberated.